REMINDER: the meetings of the SFE are open to people who are not members with a contribution of 5 euros adjustable at the entrance.

 - 15 October 2014 (BSFE 190 )

-Ms. Mélanie Flossmann-SCHÜTZE, 40 years of research conducted by the Institute of Egyptology Munich Touna el-Gebel: the animal necropolis and its religious association
+Ms. Mélanie Flossmann-SCHÜTZE, 40 years of research carried out by the Munich Institute of Egyptology in Touna el-Gebel: the animal necropolis and its religious association

 Mrs. Patrizia PIACENTINI, Theodor Kofler and the first aerial photographs of Egyptian monuments